wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

 ## Create a configmap for the Public Certificate

-First, see if there's a configmap already in place.
+See if there's a configmap already in place.
 ```
 d kubectl get configmaps
 ```

 If not, create a configmap for this certificate.
 ```
 d kubectl create configmap ca-ad-pemstore ad-public-root.crt
 ```